Alaska Seaplanes aircraft crashes on takeoff

 A spokesperson for the airline said everyone survived

-A small plane taking off from an Alaskan airport Friday crashed on takeoff, according to news reports.
+A small plane taking off from an Alaskan airport Friday crashed on takeoff, authorities said.

-The Alaskan Seaplanes aircraft had six people on board – five passengers and a pilot, KTOO.org reported.
-The plane took off from Juneau International Airport en route to Skagway.
+The Alaska Seaplanes aircraft had six people on board – five passengers and a pilot, airline spokesman Andy Kline told Fox News.

+The single-engine Cessna 208B crashed at the end of Runway 8 around 8:50 a.m. local time while departing Juneau International Airport, the Federal Aviation Administration said.

+The aircraft was en route to Skagway.
+No injuries were reported but the aircraft was damaged, Kline said.

 CLICK HERE TO GET THE FOX NEWS APP

-The aircraft that crashed was one of four the airline has in its fleet.

-Fox News has reached out to the National Transportation Safety Board and the Federal Aviation Administration.
+Fox News has reached out to the airport but has not heard back.